stephskardal/rails_admin_import/README.md

 rails_admin_import++
 ========

+*This app is basically abandoned.
+Though it has a good use case, I can no longer pretend to need (or care) about it.
+If you are interested, please fork it!*
 It's got more features than the "official" gem but needs a lot of testing.
-Highly experimental work in progress.

 Plugin functionality to add generic import to Rails Admin interface.
 This fork expands upon the 'official' gem.
 * The ability to ignore duplicate records by the lookup field.